 Having the metadata available at the agency level provides agencies with a self-managed publishing capability.
 In addition, having the metadata in a machine-readable format opens the possibility that major search engines will index these metadata in a manner similar to site maps and allow the public to discover public data across the government using a search tool of their choice.

 The agency.gov/open page contains information regarding an agency’s contributions to Open Government, while the /developer and /data pages pertain to APIs and Open Data, respectively.
 All three pages contribute to an open and transparent government in the United States.

 In the near term, Data.gov will continue its current dataset publishing process.
 As agencies deploy agency.gov/data pages, the publishing process will become a harvesting of metadata from these agency data hubs.

 No, the file should be located at the agency.gov/data web space.
 Each agency should publish their Public Data Listing at agency.gov/data.json.

 Data.gov will (when possible) help agencies get started by creating a data.json file for each agency containing the metadata in the correct syntax.
 The agency will then begin to manage that file for future publishing of datasets.

 A wide variety of tools are available to manage a data catalog, whether public-facing or for internal data managements.
 The records of metadata in the file can be managed by databases, spreadsheets, or even text editors.
 Data management systems should be able to export the metadata either in the desired format or in one which may be simply mapped with tools.

 Having a contact point at the agency who can answer questions and receive comments about published data is extremely important to making your data more open and valuable to the public.
-This contact point can be centralized at the agency level, but it’s extremely value to have someone close to the source of the data who understands it well enough to help the public take full advantage of it..
+This contact point can be centralized at the agency level, but it’s extremely valuable to have someone close to the source of the data who understands it well enough to help the public take full advantage of it.